 Note: As of end of semester 2012A, the Keck Interferometer is no longer operational.
 KI data are now archived in the Keck Observatory Archive and may be obtained here.

-Located atop Mauna Kea, Hawaii, the Keck Interferometer (KI) uses the world's largest pair of optical telescopes, the Keck Telescopes, to create an interferometer with a sensitivity unmatched by any ground-based instrument of its type.
+Located atop Mauna Kea, Hawaii, the Keck Interferometer (KI) used the world's largest pair of optical telescopes, the Keck Telescopes, to create an interferometer with a sensitivity unmatched by any ground-based instrument of its type.
 It was operational from March 2001 to July 2012.

-Using a nulling technique, KI is being used to directly observe dust known as zodiacal dust around nearby stars to provide information about planet formation, and to help plan how to reduce noise from exozodiacal dust for future missions like TPF.
+Using a nulling technique, KI was used to directly observe dust known as zodiacal dust around nearby stars to provide information about planet formation, and to help plan how to reduce noise from exozodiacal dust for future missions.

-The NExScI is responsible for developing and operating the Science Operations System (SOS) for KI - including the program solicitation, user interface and consultation, data infrastructure, and (jointly with WMKO) science operations for KI.
-Information on NExScI user services for KI is given here.
+The NExScI was responsible for developing and operating the Science Operations System (SOS) for KI - including the program solicitation, user interface and consultation, data infrastructure, and (jointly with WMKO) science operations for KI.

 Click here for a bibliography of publications based on KI observations.